digininja/RSMangler/README.md

 Credits
 =======

+Thanks to Thomas d'Otreppe for helping bring the project back to life after 5 years of neglect.
+Thanks to Felipe Molina for the initial l33t speak functions.
-Full credit to Gavin Watson (h4nd13) who had the original idea for this project and has helped test at every stage.
+Credit to Gavin Watson who had the original idea for this project.

 Bugs, Comments, Feedback
 ========================

-Feel free to get in touch, robin.wood@randomstorm.com
+Feel free to get in touch, robin@digi.ninja